TLC-1990/Milestone-1-Project/README.md

 Clicking the select menu on the merchandise page (in tablet and desktop view) will take the user to the specific merchandise section.

 ### Surface
-To match the aesthetic and sound of the band, the website's colourscheme will match this contrast and  will contain 'Sushi' #96ad3c and 'Night Rider' #120808 background colours with contrasting footer sections.
+To match the aesthetic and sound of the band, the website's colourscheme will match this contrast and  will contain 'Sushi' #96ad3c and 'Night Rider' #120808 background colours.

 The smaller text of the site will be 'Night Rider' #120808 or Chartruse Yellow' #e5ff00 against the contrasting backgrounds to allow for readability.
 Large text highlights will be in 'Purple Pizzazz' #ff00d5